myzhang1029/codes/README.md

 # codes
 Some ungrouped code I wrote which might be helpful.
-For description, please open the file, it's on the top.
+For description, please open the file/subdirectory.